tiaringhio/COVID-19-Sentiments/README.md

 ## NLTK

 [Natural Language Toolkit](https://www.nltk.org/) is extremely helpful for analysing human language data.
 It is the core of the project, thanks to its many libraries.
+More about this powerful tool in the [Cleaning](#cleaning) section

 ## Pandas